MLMV/PhraseR/README.md

 - Shiny app: https://mlmv.shinyapps.io/phraser/

 #### Files in this repo are organized as follows:
-- app folder: all files used to produce the Shiny app, including ui.R, server.R, scripts containing word prediction functions with and without smoothing.
-This folder can be used standalone and should run the app on any PC (at least on Windows 10 with R version 3.4)
+- app folder: all files used to produce the Shiny app, including global.R, ui.R, server.R, scripts containing word prediction functions with and without smoothing.
+This folder can be used standalone and should run the app on any PC (at least on Windows 10 with R version 3.4).
+Nb. global.R is used to load the files from the files folder into memory prior to ui.R displaying the interface.
   - files folder: .rds files used to read in n-gram MLE and GT probabilities
   - scripts: word prediction scripts for n-gram MLE and GT probabilities
   - www: for the image used in the app